The Meseta

 Villalcázar de Sirga

 Leaving Frómista, most pilgrims take the official Camino route—an arrow-straight path that runs right alongside the road.
-It’s flat, it’s easy, but it can feel endless.
 This stretch is probably the reason some people say the Meseta is boring.
-Long, straight, hot, and loud with passing traffic.
+Long, straight, hot, and endless.

 But you don’t have to take that route.